 Q. Can you remove the ear protection?

 Most senior category players tend to remove the ear protection in their helmets even though there is a risk of getting hit.
-Players often complain that the ear guards prevent them from listening effectively and make the helmet heavy, making their game poor.
-If you are senior removing ear protection it’s s your choice and it’s not a requirement.
-But, for kids, it is always advisable to wear ear protection before going into any game.
+Players often complain that the ear guards prevent them from listening effectively and make the helmet heavier, making their game poor.
+If you are senior removing ear protection, it’s s your choice, and it’s not a requirement.
+But, for kids, it is always advisable to keep the helmet’s ear protection on before going into any game.

 Our Best Rated Hockey Helmet Reviews

 Now that we’ve covered everything you need to know about hockey helmets let’s take a look at what we think are the top 10 hockey helmets on the market this year.

 #1.
 Bauer RE-AKT 200 Hockey Helmet: Best Overall